Which are the Most Expensive Stocks in the World?

 In the modern world, almost everyone is familiar with the concept of “stock” (share).

-Everyone for whom this concept is not over their heads knows they can earn good money if they invest in growing companies.
+As everyone for whom this concept is not over their heads knows they can earn good money if they invest in growing companies.

 Meet 10 the Most Expensive Stocks in the World